RyanMDavies7/mapping_whisperer/README.md

 - ✅ Derives sourcing and derivation logic using user-defined properties
 - ✅ Clean formatting with preserved Excel styles

+## TO DO....

+- Lowercase values in source table, source attribute
+- Get staghist tables from GCP
+- Get dim_source_record_set
+- Get Jira ticket from entity and put into mapping
+- Populate DDL
+- Does CLUSTER BY & PARTITION BY need to be in TABLE_OPTIONS
+- Source/Business for source_key_value_number, source_key_value_string etc...
+- Tidy up requirements.txt
+-

 ## 🏁 Getting Started

 1. **Clone the repository**